facontidavide/Bonxai/bonxai_ros/README.md

 ## 3.1.2 Published Topics

-`occupied_voxel_vis_array (visualization_msgs/msg/Marker)`

-All occupied voxels as "box" markers for visualization in RViz.
-Be sure to subscribe to the topic occupied_cells_vis in RViz!

-`octomap_point_cloud_centers (sensor_msgs/msg/PointCloud2)`
+`bonxai_point_cloud_centers (sensor_msgs/msg/PointCloud2)`

 The centers of all occupied voxels as point cloud, useful for visualization.
-Note that this will have gaps as the points have no volumetric size and OctoMap voxels can have different resolutions!
-Use the MarkerArray topic instead.
+For an accurate visualization, manually change the pointcloud size in Rviz2 to the respective voxel resolution.

 ## 3.1.3 Parameters

 `~reset (std_srvs/srv/Empty)`

-Resets the complete map
+Resets the complete map.

 ## 3.1.4 Parameters